How to get to Rainbow mountain

 This section of the journey costs around 180 to 200 soles.
 Be assured that the amount paid covers the taxi’s vital service of waiting for you while you ascend and descend the magnificent peak before safely returning you to Checacupe.

 The ride from Checacupe to Rainbow Mountain takes about 2 hours.
 Although you will not go on a guided tour, you will encounter locals and a few hikers at the Qayrawiri parking lot.
 The trail to Vinicunca is highly visible, so you don’t have to worry about getting lost.
 The round-trip hike takes about 2 hours, but plan on spending an extra 30 minutes to an hour at the summit.
 This extra time allows you to take in the beautiful views, enjoy some delicious food, or sip a cool drink while soaking in the full splendor that surrounds you.

-Back to the taxi who will transport you back to Checacupe.
-Once you arrive, kindly request your driver to take you to the bus stop.
+Back to the taxi, which will transport you back to Checacupe.
+Once you arrive, kindly request your driver to take you to the bus stop to Cusco.
 This is the most convenient way to return to Cusco, as finding taxis headed in that direction can be a challenging endeavor.
 The entirety of this expedition generally spans between 12 to 14 hours, leaving you with a day imbued with enchantment and adventure and a little bit sore.

 One notable feature of this route is the availability of ATV trips and motorbike rides for rent, providing a new option for people who do not wish to hike to the Rainbow Mountain viewpoint.